Skip to main content

 How will the teacher report on learning behaviours?

-The teacher will assess students on the behaviours of Engagement, Respect, and Responsibility using the following scale: Rarely, Inconsistently, Consistently, Always.
+The teacher will assess students on the behaviours of Engagement, Respect, and Responsibility using the following scale: Usually, Sometimes, and Not Yet Evident.

 Will the learning behaviours be included in a student's grade?